flybywiresim/docs/docs/fbw-a32nx/a32nx-api/a32nx-flightdeck-api.md

         - Set `CIRCUIT SWITCH ON:21` to 1 (turns on left light)
         - Set `CIRCUIT SWITCH ON:22` to 1 (turns on right light)

-    !!! warning "Doing it this way might break any third party software trying to read the status of the lights through SIMCONNECT."
+    !!! warning "Doing it this way might break any third-party software trying to read the status of the lights through SIMCONNECT."

 ### Interior Lights Panel